NinjaDero/Directly/README.md

 ---

 ## About
-Directly is a simplified ExtDirect implementation for Django apps.
+Directly is a simplified ExtDirect implementation for Django apps using an ExtDirect frontend.
-My goal with this project was to make ExtDirect as easy as possible to use with Django, while including only the most needed features of the specification (in my opinion).
+My goal with this project was to make ExtDirect as easy as possible to use with Django, with the least amount of editing required.

-While there are already many awesome implementations on Github, most of them require the developer to read a wiki or analyze the demo project to understand how it works and why.

-The idea is fairly simple.
+The idea is fairly simple, so let's keep this module simple!

 * Write a function in python
 * Call it in JavaScript as if it was a JavaScript function

-This module is aimed for *simple* Django apps, or developers new to Django/ExtJS
+If you're new to Django/ExtJS development and want to get into ExtDirect as fast as possible, this might be perfect for you.

 ### Developed and tested with: